santiagosayshey/DigiBrain/Content/Philosophy/Argument & Critical Thinking/Essays/The Death Penalty.md

 Koch's most powerful(?) reasoning for this is the public safety argument.
 It can be mapped as follows:

-- P1: Murderers will kill again, both in prison and after release
+- P1: Some murderers will kill again, both in prison and after release
 - P2: Only the death penalty guarantees a murderer will never kill again
 - C: The death penalty is necessary to protect innocent people